Covid-19 and domestic abuse: Fellows’ case studies

 Zinthiya Ganeshpanchan: emergency support

 Charity founder Zinthiya Ganeshpanchan from Leicester has been providing emergency accommodation, food and sanitary products for victims of domestic abuse during lockdown via her charity, Zinthiya Trust.
 Additionally they been supporting other food banks across the city through their food hub.
-Zinthiya has been writing about her work and in particular the impact of the pandemic on BAME women in Leicester for The Fawcett Society and other places.
+Zinthiya has been writing about her work and in particular the impact of the pandemic on women from minoritised racial groups in Leicester for The Fawcett Society and other places.
 Zinthiya is a 2020 Fellow and yet to travel.
 Her Fellowship topic will research how to develop community led strategy to prevent violence against women/girls.